ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 Once established, both endpoints can open unidirectional streams.
 The HTTP/3 control stream type SHALL be 0x54.
-The body of the stream SHALL be the stream type, followed by the Session ID, encoded as a variable-length integer, followed by the user-specified stream data ({{fig-unidi}}).
+The body of the stream SHALL be the stream type, followed by the session ID, encoded as a variable-length integer, followed by the user-specified stream data ({{fig-unidi}}).

 ~~~~~~~~~~ drawing